-Based on this policy, the Company has appointed four outside directors with extensive experience in corporate management (of which one has extensive experience as a business management consultant) and one outside director with extensive experience including work experience at financial institutions and research on corporate governance.
-The Company has appointed an experienced executive director of the Bank of Japan, lawyers, and analysts as Outside Audit & Supervisory Board Members.
-All Outside Directors and Outside Audit & Supervisory Board Members also have a wealth of international field experience.
-The Board of Directors consists of members with such diverse experiences.
-Outside Directors and Outside Audit & Supervisory Board Members provide valuable advice on our management based on these experiences and knowledge at the Board of Directors meeting, etc.
+Based on this policy, the Company has appointed four Outside Directors with experience in corporate management (one of whom has extensive experience as a business management consultant) and two academic experts.
+Also, the Company has appointed, as the Outside Audit & Supervisory Board Members, an individual with experience as an executive director of the Bank of Japan, an attorney, and an analyst.
+Furthermore, all Outside Directors and Outside Audit & Supervisory Board Members have a wealth of international experience.
+The Board of Directors consists of members with such diverse skills.
+Outside Directors and Outside Audit & Supervisory Board Members have a wealth of international experience.
+The Board of Directors consists of members with such diverse skills.
+Outside Directors and Outside Audit & Supervisory Board Members provide advice on our management based on these skills at the Board of Directors meeting, etc.

-In terms of gender, the Company has one director and one Audit & Supervisory Board Member, respectively, who are female, and the percentage of female members of the whole Board of Directors, including Directors and Audit & Supervisory Board Members, exceeds 10%.
+In terms of gender, the Company has two female Director and one female Audit & Supervisory Board Member, and the percentage of female members of the whole Board of Director Members, consist of Directors and Audit & Supervisory Board Members, exceeds 15%.